MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 A Kernel node uses two public identities:

 - The **signer** authenticates P2P traffic and participates in collective signatures.
 Its private spend key is configured in the daemon and has protocol-level authority.
-- The **payee** receives the pledge output when the node is removed.
-Keeping reward ownership separate from the online signer limits the funds exposed with the consensus key.
+- The **payee** receives the node's mint rewards and the stake returned on removal.
+Its private spend key can be held separately from the online signer.

 Both identities use the public-address form in which the view key is deterministically derived from the public spend key.
 The node identifier is scoped to the genesis-derived network identifier, so the same signer address has a different node ID on a different Kernel network.